ESA's Infrared Space Observatory (ISO) was successfully launched

 Control of the mission was to be transferred from ESOC to Villafranca at the end of LEOP, once the ISO operational orbit (24 h geosynchronous) had been achieved, nominally four days after launch.
 The Villafranca Control Centre has two co-located main elements, the Spacecraft Control Centre (SCC) and the Science Operations Centre (SOC), communicating via a routing and archiving computer known as the Operational Data Server (ODS) and housed in the SCC (Fig.1).

 Figure 1.
-Simplified overview of data flow within the ISO Control Centre at Villafranca
+Simplified overview of data flow within the ISO Control

 Aerial view of the ESA complex at Villafranca